-Act-agenote is a 2018 manga written by Matsuki Tatsuya and drawn by Usazaki Shiro, published in Weekly Shonen Jump − despite what the cover and premise might make you think.
+act-agenote is a manga written by Tatsuya Matsuki and drawn by Shiro Usazaki, published in Weekly Shonen Jump — despite what the cover and premise might make you think — from 2018 to 2020.

-However, that doesn't scare Kuroyama Sumiji, an eccentric film director who sees her potential and is determined to polish this diamond in the rough.
+However, that doesn't scare Sumiji Kuroyama, an eccentric film director who sees her potential and is determined to polish this diamond in the rough.
 This is the start of a bumpy but fruitful collaboration, where Kei will dive more deeply into the world of acting.

-The series has a pilot/prequel titled Asagaya Geijutsu Koukou Eizouka e Youkoso, published in the Jump the year before, about the meeting between Sumiji and his assistant Yuki.
+The series has a pilot/prequel titled Asagaya Geijutsu Koukou Eizouka e Youkoso, published in Jump the previous year, about the meeting between Sumiji and his assistant Yuki.
 An official fanbook confirmed that it is canon to the series.

-For an older (albeit still running) series about the world of acting, compare Skip Beat!; and for a much older series, Glass Mask.
-Also compare Runway de Waratte (Smile Down The Runway), another unconventional work of Shōnen Magazine centered on the world of fashion and modeling.
+For an older (albeit still running) series about the world of acting, compare Skip Beat!; and for a much older series (also still running), Glass Mask.
+Also compare Smile Down the Runway, another unconventional work published in Shōnen Magazine centered on the world of fashion and modeling.

-- Art Evolution: As the artist was a newcomer to the professional manga industry at the time Act-age began serialization (being 19 years old in 2018), the first chapter has a distinct lack of backgrounds and the characters themselves aren't drawn really well.
+- Art Evolution: As Usazaki was a newcomer to the professional manga industry at the time Act-Age began serialization (being 19 years old in 2018), the first chapter has a distinct lack of backgrounds and the characters themselves aren't drawn really well.
 Later chapters (starting in the Death Island arc) started to include detailed backgrounds and the characters themselves are drawn with more care.

 - Bifauxnen: Yonagi dons this getup when playing Campanella in Galactic Railroad.

-- The Galactic Railroad Arc, while the first day of show have the actors completing the show to warm audience reception, their director Iwao passed away without even being able to watch.
+- Bittersweet Ending: The Galactic Railroad Arc, while the first day of show have the actors completing the show to warm audience reception, their director Iwao passed away without even being able to watch.

 - Bland-Name Product: Gheena chocolate is a stand-in for Ghana chocolate.